Joy-Anna Duggar & Austin Forsyth Welcome Baby Boy— Find Out His Name

 Gideon was born 22 inches long, weighing 10 lbs., 3 oz.

-Joy-Anna gave birth one day after her scheduled due date, February 22.
+Joy-Anna gave birth one day after her scheduled due date of February 22nd.

 The couple announced that they were expecting their first child back in August, just three months after they tied the knot.